 The funding allows high-performing nonprofit veteran service organizations to build their capacity to serve a broader audience.

-The second annual Orange County Real Estate Luncheon will be held Thursday, April 20, 2017 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
-The inaugural Orange County Real Estate Luncheon held in 2016 raised more than $580,000 from generous sponsors and attendees.
+In 2017, The second annual Orange County Real Estate Luncheon raised more than $680,000 to benefit the health, education and employment of Orange County’s 130,000 plus veterans.
 Proceeds were distributed to qualifying Orange County nonprofits serving veterans in partnership with OCCF’s OC Veterans Initiative.
-Sign up today as a 2017 OC Real Estate Luncheon sponsor